This page is designed to answer the following questions:

-It is useful to remember that social communication is not just chatting with people that you know.
+It is useful to remember that social communication is not just chatting with people you know.
 Hugging, pats on the back and kissing (if appropriate) are all forms of communication, as are writing letters, emails etc.

 For many people, communicating socially is generally a very pleasurable experience, which helps relieve stress and anxiety.

 Communication can be used to express or vocalise things such as ideas, feelings, needs, desires, preferences or wishes.

 Again, this does not have to be verbal.
 For example, a piece of music can communicate the writer’s (or player’s) sadness or happiness.
 Or the British Sign Language (BSL) sign for ‘tea’ can express the signer’s desire for a drink.

 Information is shared between people using communication.
-This may be sharing ideas, advice or experiences or to ask questions or request specific information.
+This may be sharing ideas, advice or experiences, asking questions or requesting specific information.
 It also includes giving someone instructions for performing a task.

 If I were to ask you the time and you were to tell me it is noon, that is an example of using communication to share information.
 Another example would be a team meeting where you brainstorm ideas to come up with a solution to a problem.

 Reassuring and supporting others is another way to utilise communication.
 As well as offering understanding and an arm around the shoulder, you can also demonstrate compassion and empathy.